andrew/ultimate-awesome/README.md

 - [awesome-library](https://github.com/ubleipzig/awesome-library) - A curated list of software, tools, resources and projects by and for libraries.
 - [cyberelite](https://github.com/uttambodara/cyberelite) - 🔐 Welcome to Hack-Academia — your go-to destination for everything related to 🖥️ ethical hacking, 🔧 penetration testing, and 🛡️ cybersecurity research.
 Whether you're a 🌱 newcomer eager to dive into the cyber world or a 🧑‍💻 skilled expert searching for the latest tools and tactics, Hack-Academia is here to fuel your journey. ⚡.
 - [awesome-ai-sandbox](https://github.com/webcoyote/awesome-ai-sandbox) - A curated list of projects, tools, and references for running AI agents inside safer execution environments, with a focus on open-source solutions.
-- [open-football](https://github.com/withqwerty/open-football) - A curated map of open football (soccer) data: free datasets and exports, plus the scrapers and tooling to use them.
 - [awesome-message-queue](https://github.com/yougg/awesome-message-queue) - A list of open source message queue middlewares and MQ cloud services.
 - [awesome-disentanglement-in-nlp](https://github.com/zhjohnchan/awesome-disentanglement-in-nlp) - A curated list of disentanglement in NLP. :-).
 - [awesome-eight](https://github.com/8percent/awesome-eight) - 😎 Awesome lists about interesting topics.